+Email: accessibility@ndm.edu

-Email: acessibility@ndm.edu - Fax: 410-433-2679
+Fax: 410-433-2679

-Mail: Notre Dame of Maryland University

-Angie Cooper, Office of Accessibility

-4701 N. Charles Street

-Baltimore, MD 21210
+Mail: Notre Dame of Maryland University Jeriel Rolle Jr., Office of Accessibility 4701 N. Charles Street Baltimore, MD 21210

-- 2. Complete a Student Intake Form and Submit documentation: You may submit documentation about your disability to the Office of Accessibility in on our web page.
-This will be used during your first meeting with the Director.
-It can be submitted after the appointment or at the time of the appointment.
-Our form can be found on our web page. - 3.
-Drafting of the accommodation letter: As part of the accommodation process the student and director will draft the official accommodation letter.
+- 2. Complete a Student Intake Form: This will be used during your first meeting with the Director.
+It can be submitted prior to the appointment or at the time of the appointment.
+Our form can be found on our website (www.ndm.edu/student-life/accessibility click on) or by visiting the Office of Accessibility in person. - 3.
+Meet with a Director of Accessibility: Accommodation requests will be discussed during the initial meeting (In-person or virtual) between the student and the Director.
+Accommodation approvals will be discussed upon follow-up.